 Frequently Asked Questions

-Beach sampling generally begins at the beginning of May and runs through until Labour Day.
 Each beach is assessed by an Environmental Health Officer (EHO) based on usage, previous sample results and potential sources of contamination.
-Once assessed, the beaches are given a sampling frequency based on the following:
+Once beaches have been assessed, a recommended sampling frequency is made based on the following:

 HIGH – Sampled weekly